nixys/nxs-k8s-rbac-creator/README.md

 ## Introduction

-nxs-k8s-rbac-creator is a Terraform (>= v1.0.0) module that create RBAC rules for Kubernetes.
+nxs-k8s-rbac-creator is a Terraform (>= v1.0.0) module that creates RBAC rules for Kubernetes.

 ### Features